tomduck/pandoc-eqnos/test/demo.md

 Corner Cases
 ------------

-Below is an equation with empty attributes.
-It shouldn't be numbered.
+An equation with empty attributes (shouldn't be numbered):

 $$ E = mc^2 $$ {}